rapidsai/rmm/README.md

 `rmm::cuda_stream` is a simple owning wrapper around a CUDA `cudaStream_t`.
 This class provides RAII semantics (constructor creates the CUDA stream, destructor destroys it).
-An `rmm::cuda_stream` can never represent the CUDA default stream or per-thread default stream, it only ever represents a single non-default stream. `rmm::cuda_stream` cannot be copied but can be moved.
+An `rmm::cuda_stream` can never represent the CUDA default stream or per-thread default stream; it only ever represents a single non-default stream. `rmm::cuda_stream` cannot be copied, but can be moved.

 ### Thread Safety